CityOfZion/neo3-boa/README.md

 #### Product Strategy

 ##### Pure Python
-We want Python developers to feel comfortable when trying neo3- boa for the first time.
+We want Python developers to feel comfortable when trying neo3-boa for the first time.
 It should look and behave like regular Python.
-For this reason, we decided to avoid adding new keywords, but use decorators and helpers functions instead.
+For this reason we decided to avoid adding new keywords, but use decorators and helper functions instead.

 ##### Neo Python Framework
-In real world, only coding a smart contract is not enough.
+In the real world, simply coding a smart contract is not enough.
 Developers need to debug, deploy and invoke it.
-It is important then, that this tool is be part of a bigger Python framework.
-Help the developer
-To avoid a bad user experience, we need to use logs and inform errors with details.
+Therefore it’s important for this tool to be part of a bigger Python framework.
+To help the developers and avoid a bad user experience, we need to use logs and inform errors with details.

 ##### Testing against Neo VM
 We need to ensure that the code works as expected, and the only way to do that is to run our tests against the official Neo 3 VM.
 Neo repository already contains a class called TestEngine that is capable of running tests using C# smart-contracts.
-It will be adjusted to support compiled smart- contracts.
+It will be adjusted to support compiled smart-contracts.

 ##### Maintenance
-Create a product that is easy to main and upgrade.
+Create a product that is easy to maintain and upgrade.
 Use Unit tests, typed and documented code to ensure its maintainability.

 #### Project Structure

-The diagram bellow shows the basic buiding blocks of the Neo3-Boa project.
+The diagram bellow shows the basic building blocks of the Neo3-Boa project.
 <p>
   <img
     src="/.github/resources/images/diagram.png"